Intro

 18.14 International regulatory overview

-Worldwide, there are a range of regulatory approaches applied to e-cigarettes.
-The three main approaches to e-cigarette regulation are to treat e-cigarettes as tobacco products, as consumer products, and/or as medicinal products.1 See below for a broad overview of e-cigarette regulations in the EU, the US, Canada, New Zealand, and the UK, as well as summaries of specific requirements/restrictions and countries that have introduced:
+Regulatory controls applied to e-cigarettes vary widely across the world.
+Different countries generally take one or more of three main approaches to e-cigarette regulation.
+Some treat e-cigarettes as tobacco products; others treat them as consumer products; a third possible approach is to treat them as medicinal products.
+See below for a broad overview of e-cigarette regulations in the EU, the US, Canada, New Zealand, and the UK, as well as summaries of specific requirements/restrictions and countries that have introduced:

 For a country-by-country summary of the legal/regulatory status of e-cigarettes, see Table 18.14.1.
 For a detailed summary of regulations in Australia, see Section 18.13.
-For an overview of the research on policies and programs to reduce e-cigarette use see .
-For an overview of the positions of key Australian and international government and health agencies on e-cigarettes and options for regulation see Section 18.15.
+For an overview of the research on policies and programs to reduce e-cigarette use, see Section 18.10.
+For an overview of the positions of key Australian and international government and health agencies on e-cigarettes and options for regulation, see Section 18.15.

 European Union (EU)

-• Safety mechanisms (such as childproof fastening and opening) for e-liquid containers, cartridges and tanks
+• Safety mechanisms (such as childproof fastenings and opening mechanisms) for e-liquid containers, cartridges and tanks.

 • Warnings on the two largest surfaces of the packs and any outside packaging covering at least 30% of the external area.
 These must state either ‘This product contains nicotine which is a highly addictive substance’ or the above plus ‘It is not recommended for use by non-smokers’.

-• Consumer information must also include instructions on use, information on addictiveness and toxicity, a list of all ingredients and information on nicotine content, and promotional materials on packs are prohibited.
+• Consumer information must also include instructions on use, information on addictiveness and toxicity, a list of all ingredients and information on nicotine content.
+Promotional materials on packs are prohibited.

 • Manufacturers and importers bear full responsibility for the quality and safety of their product and must notify detailed information about their products to competent authorities in each Member State.